5 Tips to Create eCommerce Product Videos that Drive Sales

 So if you want more people to watch your videos to completion, and buy your products, keep your videos very short.

 92 percent of mobile users watch videos on mute, so add subtitles.
 When you use subtitles it can increase the view completion rates of your videos.
-And although adding subtitles seems like a lot of work there are plenty of tools outs there that can simplify the process.
+And although adding subtitles to eCommerce product videos seems like a lot of work there are plenty of tools outs there that can simplify the process.

 Take Screencast-O-Matic’s video editor, for example.
 This platform “listens” to video dialogue and automatically overlays it as subtitles on the video.

 While creating videos, it’s important to brand them with your logo, slogan, or both.
 It’s a great way for people to recognize your brand.

 If you don’t have a logo, you can create one for free with Zyro.